ia97lies/xauxi/doc/manual/README.md

     ...
 ```
 #### Name Based Host
-As you have full access to headers, you can set conditions first on the host header.
+As you have full access to headers, so just look at the host header and route the request apropriated.
 ```lua
     ...
     map = function(server, req, res)